Registration and login are required to submit items online and to check the status of current submissions.

 In discussion, it is the most important section of your article.
 Here you get the chance to sell your data.
 Make the discussion corresponding to the results, but do not reiterate the results.
 Often should begin with a brief summary of the main scientific findings (not experimental results).

 Cite the main scientific publications on which your work is based.
 Cite only items that you have read.
 Do not inflate the manuscript with too many references.
 Avoid excessive self‐citations.
 Avoid excessive citations of publications from the same region.
 Check each reference against the original source (authors name, volume, issue, year, DOI Number).
 Please use Reference Manager Applications like EndNote, Mendeley, Zotero, etc. Use other published articles in the same journal as models.
+The minimum number of references should be 25 references.

 All publications cited in the text should be included as a list of references.
 References are sequentially numbered as they appear in the text.
 Reference numbers are indicated in square brackets.
 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either “Unpublished results” or “Personal communication”.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.